 Exploring a career in Management Consulting?
 Apply Now!

-Consulting is notorious for its gruelling work schedules.
-A single project might involve crunching numbers, building slide decks, interviewing clients, and coordinating with your team—often under impossible deadlines.
+Consulting is notorious for its grueling work schedules.
+A single project might involve crunching numbers, building slide decks, interviewing clients, and coordinating with your team - often under impossible deadlines.
 It’s not uncommon for consultants to work 60–80 hours a week, with late nights and weekends.

 How to Overcome: